 LAFCo Support Letter Template CALAFCO Support letter Feb 2016 Position: Sponsor Subject: Disadvantaged Communities, LAFCo Administration, Municipal Services, Special District Consolidations CALAFCO Comments: This is a CALAFCO sponsored bill following up on the recommendation of the Little Hoover Commission report of 2017 for the Legislature to provide LAFCos one-time grant funding for in-depth studies of potential reorganization of local service providers.
 Last year, the Governor vetoed AB 2258 - this is the same bill.
 The Strategic Growth Council (SGC) will administer the grant program.
 Grant funds will be used specifically for conducting special studies to identify and support opportunities to create greater efficiencies in the provision of municipal services; to potentially initiate actions based on those studies that remove or reduce local costs thus incentivizing local agencies to work with the LAFCo in developing and implementing reorganization plans; and the dissolution of inactive districts (pursuant to SB 448, Wieckowksi, 2017).
 The grant program would sunset on July 31, 2024.
 The bill also changes the protest threshold for LAFCo initiated actions, solely for the purposes of actions funded pursuant to this new section.
 It allows LAFCo to order the dissolution of a district (outside of the ones identified by the SCO) pursuant to Section 11221 of the Elections code, which is a tiered approach based on registered voters int he affected territory (from 30% down to 10% depending).
 The focus is on service providers serving disadvantaged communities.
 The bill also requires LAFCo pay back grant funds in their entirety if the study is not completed within two years and requires the SGC to give preference to LAFCOs whose decisions have been aligned with the goals of sustainable communities strategies.
-The fiscal request is \$1.5 million over 5 years.
-CALAFCO is attempting to get this in the May revise budget so there is no General Fund appropriation (the reason Gov. Brown vetoed the bill).
+We were unsuccessful in getting the \$1.5 M into the budget so the request will be an appropriation from the General Fund.
 AB 1389 (Eggman D) Special districts: change of organization: mitigation of revenue loss.
 Current Text: Introduced: 2/22/2019 html pdf Introduced: 2/22/2019 Status: 5/3/2019-Failed Deadline pursuant to Rule 61(a)(3).
-(Last location was L. GOV. on 3/14/2019)(May be acted upon Jan 2020) Desk 2 year Fiscal Floor Desk Policy Fiscal Floor Conf.
-Enrolled Vetoed Chaptered 1st ⊦ louse 2nd House Ellionea vetoeu Chaptered Summary:
+(Last location was L. GOV. on 3/14/2019)(May be acted upon Jan 2020) , , , , Desk 2 year Fiscal Floor Desk Policy Fiscal Floor Conf.
+Envalled Votood Chaptered 1st F House 2nd F louse Conc.
+Enronea vetoea Chaptered Summary: